dkPixelmaestro/Stock_Data/README.md

 This is a work in progress Stock Data program

 At the moment, end goal of the program is for it to obtain stock data such as:
- * Open price
  * High price
  * Low price
- * Last Close price
+ * Close price
  * Adj Close Price
  * Volume

 The program sends the data to a csv file which is sent to a directory of the users choice

-The process is done by first asking the user for the entire path in which they want to store the csv file
+The process is done by first asking the user for the entire path (starting from root directory) in which they want to store the csv file

 The the user is able create a directory if they choose to or provide a path to a existing directory